Originally published on April 25, 2018. Updated June 26, 2024.

 3. Timeline-focused project plan template

 The timeline is one of the most important elements in any project plan.
-This template eschews a long list of tasks to focus on a few broad activities and their completion dates.
+This project tracker template eschews a long list of tasks to focus on a few broad activities and their completion dates.
 Use it to keep your team on track or to make presentations to stakeholders.

 Download: OfficeTimeline.com (PowerPoint)